Giskard-AI/giskard-hub/script-docs/hub/glossary.rst

 - **Dataset**: a collection of conversations used to evaluate your agents.

+- **Checks**: a set of evaluations designed to ensure that an Agent exhibits appropriate behavior according to specified criteria.
+Checks can include correctness, groundedness, conformity, and others.

 - **Conversations**: a collection of messages along with evaluation parameters (checks), such as the expected answer or rules the agent must follow when responding.

 - **Correctness**: Verifies if the agent's response matches the expected output (reference answer).